wbrowar/craft-guide/README.md

         'Forms': { admin: true, template: '_guide/forms' },
     }) }}
     ```

-4. Edit your templates as needed.
-You can use these [style components](https://github.com/wbrowar/craft-3-guide#components) to change the layout.

-5. If you have several sections of content on one page, add the `data-guide-section` attribute to any `h1, h2, h3`, or `h4` to add a drop down navigation that scrolls up and down the page to each section.

-6. Most of Guide's CSS relies on Craft's default Control Panel CSS, but if you need to override styles or add your own CSS, use the [Custom CSS](https://github.com/wbrowar/craft-3-guide#css-variables) field in Guide's plugin settings.

-7. Once you've written your first CMS guide, you can re-use the template files in another site—swapping out specific information using [Guide Variables](https://github.com/wbrowar/craft-3-guide#guide-variables)

 *NOTE: The Guide CP Nav gets created on the first time you load a template that contains the `updateGuideCpNav` Twig tag in it.
-You may then edit the navigation—or create it from scratch—in Guide Plugin Settings.*
+You may then edit the navigation—or create it from scratch—on the Navigation CP page.*

 ### Guide CP User Guides